The Swiss flag – a plus for the country

 A few exceptions

-The law clearly defines the proportions of the white cross, but nothing indicates that the shape of the flag must be square.
-One therefore encounters different versions, like that used by the Swiss merchant navy, which was established in 1941 and has used a rectangular-shaped flag since 1953.
+The law clearly defines the proportions of the white cross and the square shape of the flag.
+However, there are different versions, like that used by the Swiss merchant navy, which was established in 1941 and has used a rectangular-shaped flag since 1953.
 In sport too, the athletes parade at the Olympic Games under a rectangular flag, while the Swiss Air Force is identified by a red roundel with the white cross in the centre